FontoXML/content-quality-tutorial/README.md

-# content-quality-tutorial
+# Fonto Content Quality Tutorial

-Here you will find the code samples mentioned in our Content Quality [tutorial](http://documentation.fontoxml.com/content-quality/latest/tutorial-10059860.html).
-Please read the [tutorial](http://documentation.fontoxml.com/content-quality/latest/tutorial-10059860.html) for instructions.
+Here you will find the code samples mentioned in our Fonto Content Quality [tutorial](http://documentation.fontoxml.com/content-quality/latest/tutorial-10059860.html).
+Please read the tutorial for instructions.

 ## HttpApiAnnotator

 Choose one of the following [HttpApiAnnotator](http://documentation.fontoxml.com/content-quality/latest/httpapiannotator-7275169.html) implementations.

-* [httpapiannotator-dotnet](httpapiannotator-dotnet) is a .NET sample for an HttpApiAnnotator implementation.
+* The folder [httpapiannotator-dotnet](httpapiannotator-dotnet) contains a .NET sample for an HttpApiAnnotator implementation.

-* [httpapiannotator-nodejs](httpapiannotator-nodejs) is a Node.js sample for an HttpApiAnnotator implementation.
+* The folder [httpapiannotator-nodejs](httpapiannotator-nodejs) contains a Node.js sample for an HttpApiAnnotator implementation.

 ## Editor package

-[fcq-tutorial](fcq-tutorial) is a FontoXML Editor package.
+The folder [fcq-tutorial](fcq-tutorial) contains a Fonto Editor package.

-## Content Quality Analysis configuration
+## Analysis configuration

-[analysis.xml](analysis.xml) is the Content Quality analysis configuration.
+The file [analysis.xml](analysis.xml) contains the Fonto Content Quality analysis configuration.

 ## Example content